yuya-s/structural_index_codebases/README.md

 # Structural Index for Conjunctive Path Queries

 We provide codebase for evaluating index techniques for conjunctive path queries.
-You can use this code to easily evaluate state-of-the-art indexes for conjunctive path queries on labeled-edge graphs.
+You can use this code to easily evaluate state-of-the-art indexes for conjunctive path queries on edge-labeled graphs.

 ## Setup